finos/symphony-bdk-python/README.md

 ## Roadmap

-Our next milestone is the [2.0.x](https://github.com/finos/symphony-bdk-python/milestone/1) one.
+Our next milestone is the [2.5.x](https://github.com/finos/symphony-bdk-python/milestone/6) one.
-It will only consist in delivering the next improvements of the BDK.
+It will only consist in delivering the next improvements and bug fixes of the BDK.

 ## Contributing